AM49/pe-xp/README.md

 * If your computer spontaneously turns off, turn it back on.
 Do not boot from the flash drive.
 It should start setup as if it was booting from a normal CD.
 * Do not make partition changes from setup.
 * If asked to convert any drives to NTFS, choose NO.
+* If setup fails to copy any files containing "zune," skip them.
+If setup fails to copy "shellstyle.dll," skip it, too.